dotnet/AspNetCore.Docs/aspnet/client-side/angular.rst

 Key Components
 --------------

-AngularJS includes a number of major components, such as *directives*, *templates*, *repeaters*, *modules*, *controllers*, and more.
+AngularJS includes a number of major components, such as *directives*, *templates*, *repeaters*, *modules*, *controllers*, *components*, *component router* and more.
 Let's examine how these components work together to add behavior to your web pages.

 Directives
 ^^^^^^^^^^